Deewiliams/Deewiliams/README.md

 <br />

-Hi, I'm Desire, a software Engineer 🚀 from Zambia, currently, I'm a student of Microverse.
-Beside's programming, I enjoy eating food,traveling,playing basketball and giving back to the community.
+Hi, I'm Desire, a software Engineer 🚀 from Zambia, I enjoy working on challenges that help me fulfill the goals of the organisation.
+I am very passionate about learning new technologies and working with a bigger team to learn new things and share my knowledge with others

   <img align="right" alt="GIF" src="https://media.giphy.com/media/836HiJc7pgzy8iNXCn/giphy.gif" />